 Abnormal Flourescein Results

 Abnormal results will reveal a leak or blockage in the blood vessels.
-The glowing vessels in the center of the picture below are abnormal.

 NORMAL RETINAL OCT